demisto/content/Packs/PAN-OS/Playbooks/playbook-PAN-OS_Log_Forwarding_Setup_And_Maintenance_README.md

 ## Description & Playbook Flow
 ---
 The playbook lists all of the rules (either pre-rulebase or post-rulebase).
-If the analyst wishes to override log-forwarding profile for all rules, it updates all the rules with the given profile.
+If the analyst wishes to override the log-forwarding profile for all rules, it updates all the rules with the given profile.
-If the analyst wishes to update only rules with missing profile, it will update only those rules. in the end the playbook will commit to PAN-OS (either auto commit or manual commit by the analyst)
+If the analyst wishes to update only rules with missing profiles, it will update only those rules.
+In the end, the playbook will commit to PAN-OS (either auto-commit or manual commit by the analyst).

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.